ncoghlan/curiousefficiency/site/posts/2014/08/python-4000.md

 that means we would likely see Python 4.0 some time in 2023, rather than seeing Python 3.10.

+*Update:* After this post was originally written back in 2014, subsequent discussions on the core python-dev mailing list led to the conclusion that the release after 3.9 will probably just be 3.10.
+However, a 4.0 will presumably still happen some day, and the premise of this article is expected to hold for that release: it will be held to the same backwards compatibility obligations as a Python 3.X to 3.X+1 update.

 # So how will Python continue to evolve?

 First and foremost, nothing has changed about the Python Enhancement Proposal